ParthS28/fampay/README.md

 Assignment for the backend engineer intern role.

+Note: You might need to update keys.txt with your own keys.

 ## Usage

 To use, make sure you have docker-compose installed and then run the instruction